cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 ## List of specifications {#sec:spec-table}

-The following table lists the current set of resource objects that we are defining in this draft.
+The following table lists the current set of resource objects that are defined in this draft.
 Additional objects are also available in Github [@nist-github-bdra-spec].